Lightnet/gunjstrustsharekey/README.md

  ```
  By default keys are generate by uuid to kept the database record revision key and value.
 If there another json or array it will create keys.

+ sea.js addon layer of gun.js to build encrytion, security, and authorization.
+You can use gun or gun.user() for graph.
+But note if using gun graph for encrytion will not work since it filter on user is verify if user is login to write check root graph.

  To create share key to need to add sea.js to client browser.